felixschorer/cmb-protocol/docs/packets.md

  24 |                                                                   |
     └───────────────────────────────────────────────────────────────────┘
 ```
-- Overhead: 8 bit unsigned integer to specify the ratio of repair packets which should be sent immediately ofter sending all the source packets
+- Flags: 8 bit field for specifying various options
+  - 0x01 REVERSE: Reverse the order in which the blocks are sent
 - Resource ID: 128 bit identifier of the requested resource
 - Block Offset: 64 bit unsigned integer to resume the transfer from a previous connection